 The Group also provides other employee benefits including a provident fund scheme for its employees in Hong Kong as required under the Mandatory Provident Fund Schemes Ordinance (Chapter 485, the Laws of Hong Kong), and participates in employee pension schemes organised and governed by the relevant local governments for its employees in the PRC.

 Contingent Liabilities

-As at 31 December 2020, the Group did not have any significant contingent liabilities.
+As at 31 December 2021, the Group did not have any significant contingent liabilities.

-Material Acquisitions or Disposals and Significant Investments Saike International
+Material Acquisitions or Disposals and Significant Investments Disposal of 25% of the issued share capital of Saike International